Kate Bragazzi

 About me

-There may be many reasons why you might be considering therapy.
-Maybe you’re feeling out of sorts, or just not yourself.
-You could be experiencing anxiety or depression.
-You might be going through challenges in your relationship or are anxious about starting a new one.
-You might be feeling angry all the time and you don't know why.
-Maybe recent events or past traumas are making it hard for you to cope.
+There may be many reasons why you are considering therapy.
+You could be experiencing anxiety, depression or low self-esteem.
+You might be having relationship challenges, or you're having difficulty finding the right partner.
+You're finding that recent events or past traumas are making it hard for you to cope and your usual coping mechanisms aren't working.
 Perhaps you cannot put your finger on the nature of the problem, but your life isn’t going the way you’d hoped.

 The thought of seeing a counsellor for the first time can feel daunting.
 It might feel unsettling to talk about particular problems or anxieties that have never been spoken about before.
-Overtime, a problem left unaddressed can sometimes become increasingly challenging and this is where talking to a counsellor can help.
-Counselling provides a nurturing environment where you can reflect on and talk about your difficulties.
+Maybe you've tried to hide your depression or relationships issues however overtime, a problem left unaddressed can sometimes become increasingly challenging.
+This is where talking to a counsellor can help.
 I can help you to explore your concerns and why you keep getting stuck.
 Through working together, I can support you to find new ways of dealing with your problems, make different life choices, and find a way forward.
+If your stress is work related, my interest in workplace anxiety can help you navigate and manage the increasingly demanding workplace.

 What I offer